Krupp steelworks: History

 The prominence of the Essen site to the overall Krupp conglomerate was diminished in the 1920s.
 The number of employees fell in 1926 to 25,000 people working in Essen, a third of the company's overall workforce.

 Weapons production resumed in 1933.
 Hitler visited in 1934, 1936, and 1937; Benito Mussolini was his guest for the 1937 tour.
-(In one of Hitler's obnoxious speeches he said he wanted German boys to be as hard as Krupp steel.)
+(In one of Hitler's speeches, he said he wanted German boys to be as hard as Krupp steel.)
 Orders increased and profits were good.
 Two coal mine businesses were merged into the Sälzer-Amalie colliery on the factory premises.
 Civilian trucks and locomotive production continued on a smaller scale as capacity was reorganized to feed the war machine.
 The Krupp factory manufactured the giant Dora gun.
 Krupp used prisoners of war and concentration camp inmate labor to keep the factory running when labor shortages became a problem.
 Gustav von Bohlen und Halbach's health began to fail in 1943, so Alfried Krupp von Bohlen und Halbach took control.

 During World War II, the Allies did not successfully hit the Krupp factory until March 1943, in part because of the successful Krupp decoy site.
 In total, the Krupp plant was attacked 55 times from the air.
 About a third of the buildings on the 1.5 km2 were completely destroyed, and another third were substantially damaged.
 After the war, 22 buildings of the Krupp military-industrial complex were demolished.
 A further 127 buildings were released for "peace production" including the locomotive and wagon construction factory.
 After being released from Allied detention, Alfried Krupp von Bohlen und Halbach took over the company management again in March 1953.
 A handful of new businesses moved into what had once been Krupp City, but the conglomerate larger operations at the site were shut down decade by decade and by the 1980s the area languished.
 ThyssenKrupp headquarters with its six large office buildings moved back to the site in 2010.